grafana/grafana-zabbix/docs/sources/installation/configuration.md

 ### Zabbix API details

 - **User** and **Password**: setup login for access to Zabbix API.
 Also check user's permissions in Zabbix if you can't get any groups and hosts in Grafana.
 - **Trends**: enable if you use Zabbix 3.x or patch for trends support in Zabbix 2.x ([ZBXNEXT-1193](https://support.zabbix.com/browse/ZBXNEXT-1193)).
 This option strictly recommended for displaying long time periods (more than few days, depending of your item's updating interval in Zabbix) because few days of item history contains tons of points.
 Using trends will increase Grafana performance.
-    - **Use trends from**: time after which trends will be used.
+    - **After**: time after which trends will be used.
+        Best practice is to set this value to your history storage period (7d, 30d, etc).
 Default is **7d** (7 days).
         You can set the time in Grafana format.
 Valid time specificators are:
         - **h** - hours
         - **d** - days
         - **M** - months
+    - **Range**: Time range width after which trends will be used instead of history.
+        It's better to set this value in range of 4 to 7 days to prevent loading large amount of history data.
+        Default is 4 days.
-- **Cache update interval**: plugin caches some api requests for increasing performance.
+- **Cache TTL**: plugin caches some api requests for increasing performance.
 Set this value to desired cache lifetime (this option affect data like items list).

+### Alerting
+- **Enable alerting**: enable limited alerting support.
+- **Add thresholds**: get thresholds info from zabbix triggers and add it to graphs.
+    For example, if you have trigger `{Zabbix server:system.cpu.util[,iowait].avg(5m)}>20`, threshold will be set to 20.
+- **Min severity**: minimum trigger severity for showing alert info (OK/Problem).

 Then click _Add_ - datasource will be added and you can check connection using _Test Connection_ button.
 This feature can help to find some mistakes like invalid user name